-- Contextual information on the project, including its objectives and rationale, its relationship to statutory policies, plans and strategies, including the basis for selecting the proposed project site/corridor and implications of the project not proceeding. - Land use activities (including beneficial and sensitive uses) in the project area and vicinity, supported by plans and maps where applicable. - Details of all the project components, to the extent practicable, including: - location, footprint, layout and access arrangements, including laydown areas, equipment/machinery storage and stockpiling areas, during construction and operation; - proposed or foreseeable marine activities that may be necessitated by the project, such as seawater intakes and discharges and mixing zones; - design and expected construction staging and scheduling for the project; - proposed construction methods (to the extent relevant and practicable), temporary occupation of land, extent of areas to be disturbed during construction and infrastructure and service relocation; - solid waste, wastewater and hazardous material generation and management during construction and operation; - the visual appearance of proposed materials and finishes; - lighting, safety and security requirements during construction and operation; and - hours of construction work and operational activity. - Information on the project's operational life and any decommissioning and rehabilitation arrangements. - Other necessary works directly associated with the project, such as road upgrades or connections, and infrastructure and services relocation. - Approach to be taken to address visual and landscape impacts.
+- An overview of each proponent, including relevant experience in developing and operating projects as well as its health, safety and environmental policies and track record - Contextual information on the project, including its objectives and rationale, its relationship to relevant statutory policies, plans and strategies (if relevant), including the basis for selecting the proposed project corridor and implications of the project not proceeding. - Land use activities (including beneficial and sensitive uses) in the project area and vicinity, supported by plans and maps where applicable. - Details of all the project components, to the extent practicable, including: - location, footprint, layout and access arrangements, including laydown areas, equipment/machinery storage and stockpiling areas, during construction and operation; - proposed or foreseeable marine activities that may be necessitated by the project, such as seawater intakes and discharges and mixing zones; - design and expected construction staging and scheduling for the project; - proposed construction methods (to the extent relevant and practicable), temporary occupation of land, extent of areas to be disturbed during construction and infrastructure and service relocation; - solid waste, wastewater and hazardous material generation and management during construction and operation; - lighting, safety and security requirements during construction and operation; and hours of construction work. - Information on the project's operational life and any decommissioning and rehabilitation arrangements. - Other necessary works directly associated with the project, such as road upgrades or connections, and infrastructure and services relocation. - Approach to be taken to minimise visual and landscape impacts and contribute positively to neighbourhood character.